Patricia Duda, RN 9th grade clinic Marguerite Lerro , RN 10th-12th grade clinic

 - If they are in the clinic to rest, we ask that they turn off their music, phones, and we discourage socializing with their peers so they and others may rest.

 No medication or drugs of any type are to be carried by a student, kept in a locker, or elsewhere on school grounds.
 Any exception to this rule must be approved, documented in writing, and on file in the school clinic.
 Medication must be in a properly labeled container, with one medication per container, and must not be expired.
 According to Texas Education Code 38.013, a student with Diabetes, Asthma, or Anaphylaxis is entitled to possess and self-administer his/her prescription medication while on school property.
-All required paperwork must be completed and on file in the school clinic.
-Forms can be obtained by the school nurse and must be renewed annually.
+All required paperwork must be completed and on file in the school clinic--these must be renewed annually.
+Forms can be obtained by the school nurse or downloaded*.
 Students who are found to be in possession of any medication without proper authorization may be subject to disciplinary action as written in the KISD Discipline Management Plan and Student Code of Conduct.

 Medication Less Than 15 days